 When the news broke about people not washing raw chicken surfaced, the idea of turning into a vegan resurfaced in my brain.
 For those that touch raw meat, you know damn and good well that it’s slimy and gross and some still have feathers present.
-Chicken, whether you pick it out at a butcher store or it’s neatly packaged at the grocery store, is not clean.
+Raw chicken, whether you pick it out at a butcher store or it’s neatly packaged at the grocery store, is not clean.
 The feathers are still present, blood still oozing out, and this slimy texture of raw meat, especially raw chicken is just eew.
-People can’t be not cleaning chicken.
+People can’t be not cleaning the chicken.
 It’s just nasty.
 And what about the hair left on the skin?
 Do you just toss the whole thing in the over and will hope it burns off in the juice?
 The same juice used for gravy?
 Now you have slimy, hair juice gravy.
 I will not be looking for that recipe.

 The Centers for Disease Control and Prevention (CDC) sent out a tweet that sparked all this controversy about washing chicken.
 “We didn’t mean to get you all hot about not washing your chicken!”
 “But it’s true: kill germs by cooking chicken thoroughly, not washing it.
 You shouldn’t wash any poultry, meat, or eggs before cooking.
 They can spread germs around your kitchen.
 Don’t wing food safety!”
 I watch several cooking shows, sometimes for hours at a time.
 The chicken that is magically cooked in the time shown on television, is what we call at home “juicy chicken”.
-The chicken maybe at the suggested temperature of 165° F (74° C), but the color of the meat may not be done in the eyes of most that don’t eat pink meat.
+The chicken may be at the suggested temperature of 165° F (74° C), but the color of the meat may not be done in the eyes of most that don’t eat pink meat.

 The common misconception to why we should wash raw chicken is that we don’t clean our surface after we have used the same sink we wash dishes.
 That is unheard of.
 In my kitchen, kitchenette – because I live in a highly-priced New York apartment, I keep bleach available.
-Once my meat, whether it’s chicken, beef, fish or any other type of poultry, is cleaned, seasoned and placed in the oven or ready for the stove top cooking, I thoroughly clean the surface including the faucet area where we touch to turn on and off water.
+Once my meat, whether it’s chicken, beef, fish or any other type of poultry, is cleaned, seasoned and placed in the oven or ready for the stovetop cooking, I thoroughly clean the surface including the faucet area where we touch to turn on and off the water.
 The handle of raw meat is very important because as studies show, you can risk the spread of bacteria in a common area.
 If you don’t cleanse properly, the bacteria can spread to other areas of your living space.
 So is the issue with raw meat or your capability to cleanse your kitchen properly?